BauplanLabs/quack-reduce/README.md

   target: dev
 ```

-Because the dbt project is run through a make file, there will be no need to add your AWS credentials to the `extensions` section of the `duckdb-taxi` profile.
-In case you wanted to set up your dbt project without using make, your dbt profile will look like this:
+> NOTE: since we run dbt through `make` (see below), there is no need to add credentials to the `extensions`.
+If you prefer to run it manually, your dbt profile should look more like this:

 ```yaml
 # ~/.dbt/profiles.yml